CzBiX/factorio-telegram-bridge/README.md

 # Factorio Telegram Bridge

-A bridge that connects Factorio game servers with Telegram, enabling bidirectional communication between in-game chat and a Telegram group/channel.
+A bridge that connects Factorio game servers with Telegram, enabling bidirectional communication between in-game chat and a Telegram group.

 ## Features